-These cinnamon oat scones are the most delicious dessert for breakfast recipe there ever was.
-With a gluten free and dairy free option that freezes incredibly well, they’re perfect for company or a cozy holiday weekend.
-The cinnamon sugar topping gives these fluffy scones a great crunch!
+With a gluten free and dairy free option, they are great to make ahead for a holiday weekend and extremely freezer-friendly.
+The cinnamon sugar topping gives these fluffy scones a great crunch.

 - Don't be afraid to play around with the flour to liquid ratio.
 The dough should be slightly sticky, but not enough that you can't pat it out to about a 2 inch thickness.
-I found on some days if it was rainy, I had to use more flour...baking...yay!
+I found on some days if it was rainy, I had to use more flour...the joys of baking!

 - Make sure you're working with cold shortening.
 It will be easier to work into the dough.
 You can use a pastry cutter or your fingers (I used my fingers).
 Also don't skip chilling your dough.
 This will help prevent spreading in the oven.